MOEAFramework/MOEAFramework/docs/miscellaneousTopics.md

 algorithm.getResult().display();
 ```

-The order of the operators does matter.
-The rule of thumb is to put the crossover operators first (SBX and HUX)
+Please refer to the documentation for instructions on combining operators.
+The type and order of the operators is
-followed by the mutation operators (PM and BF).
+important!

 ## Termination Conditions